-Tuberculous dactylitis (also known as spina ventosa) is a skeletal manifestation of tuberculosis.
+Tuberculous dactylitis, also known as spina ventosa, is a skeletal manifestation of tuberculosis.

 Tuberculous osteietis is one of the commonest bacterial osteitis.
 Typically the dactylitis form affects paediatric age group more often than adults.
 In children multiple or consecutive bones are involved, compared to a single bone in adults 4.

 Tuberculous dactylitis involves the short tubular bones of the hands and feet in children.
 It often follows a benign course without pyrexia and acute inflammatory signs as opposed to acute osteomyelitis.

-Plain Radiography is the modality of choice for evaluation and follow up.
+Plain radiography is the modality of choice for evaluation and follow up.

 Tends to affect the bones distal to tarsus and wrist, upper limb being more commonly involved.
 Typically the proximal phalanx of the index/middle fingers and middle/ring finger metacarpals are affected.